HazemGad/Percy101/README.md

 Workflow :-
 --

-First Run (Baseline)
+-First Run (Baseline)

-Run Percy on your Storybook for the first time.
+-Run Percy on your Storybook for the first time.

-Percy stores these screenshots as your baseline.
+-Percy stores these screenshots as your baseline.

-Make Changes
+-Make Changes

-Update component styles or structure.
+-Update component styles or structure.

-Second Run
+-Second Run

-Run Percy again.
+-Run Percy again.

-Percy compares the new screenshots to the baseline.
+-Percy compares the new screenshots to the baseline.

-Review
+-Review

-In Percy dashboard:
+-In Percy dashboard:

-Green highlight = added pixels
+-Green highlight = added pixels

-Red highlight = removed pixels
+-Red highlight = removed pixels

-Approve or Reject
+-Approve or Reject

-If the change was intended → click Approve → new baseline is saved.
+-If the change was intended → click Approve → new baseline is saved.

-If unintended → reject and fix the code.
+-If unintended → reject and fix the code.

 --